patidarabhayn1/Matric-Manipulation-using-C/README.md

 # Matric-Manipulation-using-C
-The Project allows user to manipulate matric in his own ways.
+The Project allows user to manipulate matrix in his own ways.
 He can perform all major operations from Additions to transformations.